hove-io/navitia/documentation/slate/source/includes/apis.md

 |start_production_date |[iso-date](#iso-date)       | Beginning of the production period.
 We only have data on this production period |
 |end_production_date   |[iso-date](#iso-date)       | End of the production period.
 We only have data on this production period |

+#### Production period

+The production period is the validity period of the coverage's data.

+There is no data outside this production period.

+This production period cannot exceed one year.

 <aside class="notice">
 Navitia need transportation data to work and those are very date dependant.
 To check that a coverage has some data for a given date, you need to check the production period of the coverage.
 </aside>